AtomicManic/phase2-BO/README.md

   - can request vacation for an employee which will automatically approved by the system.
   - can delete employees and edit their details.

-**Employee permissions:** can edit his own details and ask for a vacation. the system will approve employee's request if:
+**Employee permissions:** can edit his own address and ask for a vacation. the system will approve employee's request if:
   - the employee has enough days-off.
   - no other employee is in vacation on any of the requested days.
   - it’s not an holiday.

-  with approval, verification email will be sent to the employee.

  **The system**
   - allows bulk import of users to the DB.
   - increases automatically vacation days by 0.3 every day.
-  - when user has a birthday the system sends a Happy-Birthday email.

  ## Run the project